 Track-up rotates the map on the watch as your heading changes so that "up" on the screen matches your forward direction of travel.
 This matches the way that many vehicle GPS units work, showing something of a "first person" view of what is ahead.

-You can set this choice in Watch Settings, and the dwMap app on your watch will download it when you next start it.
-You can also change it and then refresh it during an activity by choosing Refresh on the app's menu (press-hold Up on watches without a menu button).
+You set this choice in Settings on the website, and the dwMap app on your watch will download it when you next start it.
+You can also change it on the website and then refresh it during an activity by choosing Refresh on the app's menu (press-hold Up on watches without a menu button).
+Learn more about the dwMap menu.